tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 # AWS Networking & Security

-Securing your system: IAM, security groups, and VPC
+Securing your system: IAM, security groups (filrewalls), and VPC (private network).

-The TLS (Transport Layer Security) protocol is the industry standard for securing communication over computer networks, most notably the internet.

-It is the updated, more secure version of the older SSL (Secure Sockets Layer) protocol, and when you see "HTTPS" in your web browser, you are using TLS.

-TLS operates logically between the Application Layer (Layer 7) and the Transport Layer (Layer 4) of the OSI model.

-NACLs stands for Network Access Control Lists.
+`NACLs` stands for Network Access Control Lists.

 In AWS (and similar cloud platforms), a NACL is an optional layer of security that acts as a stateless firewall for controlling traffic entering and leaving one or more subnets.

-## Networking on AWS

 Creating virtual networks allows you to build closed and secure network environments on AWS and to connect these networks with your home or corporate network.

-Learn how to secure your system with a virtual private network and firewalls.
+- What are your responsibilities?
+  * Configuring access management that restricts access to AWS resources like S3 and EC2 to a minimum, using AWS IAM
+  * Configuring a firewall for your virtual network that controls incoming and outgoing traffic with security groups and NACLs
+  *

 ## Security Groups